Tad Chapman and Tadoma

 With very best wishes from us both I am sincerely, Winthrop S. Chapman

 *By financial drain my grandfather was a doctor and for three months he was totally focused on trying to save his child's life.
-In addition I have found more information.
-Tad became sick in May 1919 while in Watertown, South Dakota and was taken to the hospital in Minneapolis and was brought back to Redfield in August 1919 when these letters start.
+In addition, I have found more information.
+Tad became sick in May 1919 while in Watertown, South Dakota, and was taken to the hospital in Minneapolis and brought back to Redfield in August 1919 when these letters start.
 That's a lot of hospital bills plus money they would have spent to stay in town near him.
 They also would have had to make arrangements for Tom who was two years older (aged 6). - JB

 Tuesday, July 20, 2010